jonathanmanos/gameOfLife/README.md

 # gameOfLife
-Project 1: Game of Life
+Project 1: Game of Life - Ever wanted to play Life?
+Try this.